Hillary90/Code-Challenge-01/README.md

 To get a local copy up and running, follow these simple steps.

 1. Clone the repository

+- Copy the bellow url

-Open your terminal or command prompt and run the following command to download the project:
+- Open your terminal or command promptand run the following command to download the project:

 ```